NAME, DOMICILE, LEMMA AND DOCTRINE

 Article 43 Assembly of any nature upon previous notice and proof of “quorum” required in Article 41 of this shall be considered legally constituted and its deliberations shall be valid and will have effect of law, requiring all members of the association to abide by and respect them; Provided that, if in the first call no sufficient members of attendance to constitute a quorum has been registered, then the assembly shall be deferred for ten (10) days from the designated date of the first call, and if after such deferment, still no sufficient number of members appear to form a quorum, the assembly shall nevertheless be held and the same shall have the effect of the law requiring all members of the association to abide by and respect the same.

 FILING OF CERTIFICATE OF CANDIDACY FOR DIRECTORS GENERAL

 Article 44 The Board of Directors General, one week before the third Sunday of October, of every year, shall appoint a Committee on Elections to take charge of the elections for the new Board of Directors General of the Association.
-After the creation of the Committee on Elections, the President General shall instruct the Secretary General to immediately send circular to all Local Center affiliated with the Union, as well as Provincial/City Committee and Regional to select their candidates for their Region for the Board of Directors General as provided in the By-Laws Article 21 (letter f and g) and to instruct their candidates to file their individual certificates of candidacy not later than Second Sunday of December of the year thereafter.
+After the creation of the Committee on Elections, the President General shall instruct the Secretary General to immediately send circular to all Local Center affiliated with the Union, as well as Area/City Committee and District Committee to select their candidates for their District for the Board of Directors General as provided in the By-Laws Article 21 (letter f and g) and to instruct their candidates to file their individual certificates of candidacy not later than Second Sunday of December of the year thereafter.

 MINIMUM QUALIFICATIONS OF DIRECTOR GENERAL